 Courses are offered in a combination of online classes and face-to-face classes.
-Face-to-face classes are held various week nights and Saturdays.
+Face-to-face classes are held on various weeknights and Saturdays.
 Consult a calendar of class sessions for the schedule.

-The Teaching License program will consider applicants who:
+The M.A. in Teaching program will consider applicants who:

-- · Meet the general requirements (p.
-19) for admission to the Graduate School. - Submit an official transcript (U.S. schools) or NACES or AICE evaluation (international schools) showing an earned baccalaureate degree and official transcripts or NACES or AICE evaluations from all graduate schools attended.
-Applicants must also submit an official transcript or NACES or AICE evaluation from any school that shows completion of required program prerequisites and content area coursework. - Have earned a baccalaureate degree or higher from a regionally accredited (or internationally recognized as equivalent) institution. - Have earned a GPA of 3.0 or higher on a 4.0 scale on the highest degree completed. - · Submit two professional Admission References. - · Submit a written Statement of Purpose. - Submit a current resume. - · Interview with enrollment counselor or program director. - Students applying for initial licensure (TEAG) and add-on teaching licenses (TEAQ) in Graduate School World Languages and Cultures: Spanish must demonstrate Intermediate-High oral proficiency in Spanish as defined by the American Council on the Teaching of Languages and Cultures (ACTFL).
-They will demonstrate oral proficiency by taking an official ACTFL OPIc test and passing with Intermediate-High level proficiency.
-Students are responsible for paying for the exam and the costs of sending an official copy of the exam results to Bethel University.
+- Meet the general requirements (p.
+20) for admission to the Graduate School. - Submit an official transcript (U.S. schools) or NACES, AICE, or CGFNS evaluation (international schools) showing an earned baccalaureate degree and official transcripts or NACES, AICE, or CGFNS evaluations from all graduate schools attended.
+Applicants must also submit an official transcript or NACES, AICE, or CGFNS evaluation from any school that shows completion of required program prerequisites and content area coursework. - Have earned a baccalaureate degree or higher from an institutionally accredited (or internationally recognized as equivalent) institution. - Have earned a GPA of 3.0 or higher on a 4.0 scale on the highest degree completed. - · Submit two professional Admission References. - Submit a written Statement of Purpose. - Submit a current resume. - · Interview with the enrollment counselor.